-Background: In 2014, the United States Preventive Services Task Force (USPSTF) recommended screening for hepatitis B virus (HBV) infection in nonpregnant adolescents and adults at high risk for infection.
+Background: A 2014 review for the US Preventive Services Task Force (USPSTF) found antiviral therapy for hepatitis B virus (HBV) infection associated with improved intermediate outcomes, although evidence on clinical outcomes was limited.

-Purpose: To systematically update the 2014 review on screening for HBV infection in nonpregnant adolescents and adults for the USPSTF.
+Purpose: To update the 2014 HBV screening review in nonpregnant adolescents and adults to inform the USPSTF.

-Data Sources: We utilized the 2014 USPSTF review, searched the Cochrane Central Register of Controlled Trials, the Cochrane Database of Systematic Reviews, and Ovid MEDLINE (2014 to August 2019), and manually reviewed reference lists.
+Data Sources: We utilized the 2014 review, searched the Cochrane Central Register of Controlled Trials, the Cochrane Database of Systematic Reviews, and Ovid MEDLINE (2014 to August 2019); with surveillance through July 24, 2020.

-Study Selection: Eligible studies included randomized controlled trials (RCTs) and cohort studies on the benefits and harms of screening versus no screening, and the yield of alternative screening strategies; RCTs on the effects of antiviral therapy versus placebo or no therapy and preferred versus nonpreferred therapies on intermediate outcomes (serological, virological, biochemical, or histological), clinical outcomes (mortality, hepatocellular carcinoma, cirrhosis, quality of life), and harms; and cohort studies on clinical outcomes and on the association between intermediate outcomes following antiviral therapy and clinical outcomes.
+Study Selection: Eligible studies included randomized controlled trials (RCTs) and cohort studies on the benefits and harms of screening versus no screening, and the yield of alternative screening strategies; RCTs on the effects of antiviral therapy versus placebo or no therapy and preferred versus nonpreferred therapies on intermediate outcomes, clinical outcomes, and harms; and cohort studies on clinical outcomes and on the association between intermediate outcomes following antiviral therapy and clinical outcomes.